NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

 `PRE_TRIG` is a combinational output of `PRE_TRIGGER`.
-In mixed-language simulation (SV + VHDL), the SV testbench reads the settled combinational value after each `@(posedge clk_adc)`, while the VHDL `ADC_FSM` samples the pre-delta value at the same edge — a 1-cycle skew. `tb_thermal.sv` compensates with one alignment cycle between L0 detection and the start of the post-trigger capture loop.
+In mixed-language simulation (SV + VHDL), the SV testbench reads the settled combinational value after each `@(posedge clk_adc)`, while the VHDL `ADC_FSM` samples the pre-delta value at the same edge, a 1-cycle skew. `tb_thermal.sv` compensates with one alignment cycle between L0 detection and the start of the post-trigger capture loop.